 The government has introduced the apprenticeship levy to help fund three million new apprenticeships by 2020.
 The levy has been applied to all industries in the UK.
 As a result, this applies to the largest UK employers at a rate of 0.5 per cent of their wage bill.
 Being collected through PAYE.
 Learn more about The Apprenticeship Levy below.

-If you are a levy paying employer and are yet to register, follow the link below to get started: https://www.gov.uk/guidance/manage-apprenticeship-funds
+If you are a levy-paying employer and are yet to register, follow the link below to get started:Manage Apprenticeship Funds

-Still unsure if your organisation will be liable for the new apprenticeship levy tax?.
-If you are, do you know how much you will have to contribute via PAYE?.
+Still unsure if your organisation will be liable for the new apprenticeship levy tax?
+If you are, do you know how much you will have to contribute via PAYE?

 The new apprenticeship reforms have given them exciting employer incentives.
 To find out more information, please visit our Funding & Costs page